shenwei356/seqkit/README.md

 |BAM processing   |[bam](https://bioinf.shenwei.me/seqkit/usage/#bam)                 |monitoring and online histograms of BAM record features                                 |BAM            |                  |             |               |

-Notes
+Notes:

 - Strand-sensitivity:
     - `+ only`: only processing on the positive/forward strand.
     - `+ and -`: searching on both strands.
     - `+ or/and -`: depends on users' flags/options/arguments.
-- Multiple-threads: Using the default 2 threads is fast enough for most commands, some commands can benefit more threads.
+- Multiple-threads: Using the default 2 threads is fast enough for most commands, some commands can benefit from extra threads.
 - Popularity: Bases on statistics of 227 publications citing seqkit since 2020.

 ## Citation